DHTC-Tools/ATLAS/Complete Consistency Check/README.md

 ------------------------

 When the storage catalog systems are compared they are organized in a heirarchy, from highest to lowest level, that being closest to physical disk.
-In order these are DQ2 -> Rucio File Catalog -> PNFS -> filesystem.
+In order these are DQ2 (Rucio Dataset Catalog) -> Rucio File Catalog -> PNFS -> filesystem.

 GHOST: A file that is present in a higher level storage catalog, but not in a lower one or on disk.